Schools in Lakeland: A comprehensive guide

 There is one particular choice school that has a slightly different process due to its audition requirement.
 Harrison School of the Arts is a performing and visual arts magnet program in which students have their own campus embedded into the Lakeland High School campus.
 Students attending Harrison attend general education as a part of the Lakeland High School student body.

 The Harrison enrollment process is different in that you must apply.
 Then students are selected to audition and do so during the second semester.
-The 2024-2025 application deadline is Monday, Jan.
-8. Auditions will take place Jan.
-22-31, and students will be notified of their admission status in late March.
+Auditions will take place early in the semester, and students will be notified of their admission status in the spring.

 What about charter schools?